sagemathinc/cocalc/notes/july2013-push.md

 - [ ] (2:00?) image/pdf file change auto-update (due to frequent requests from users)
 - [ ] (3:00?) copying/move file/directory *between* projects -- see https://mail.google.com/mail/u/0/?shva=1#search/sage-cloud/13ff5f8838de4834
 - [ ] (1:00?) display docstrings formatted using sphinx (look at how we did this in sagenb)
+- [ ] (0:30?) make it so the Restart... buttons are formatted like the delete/private buttons just to the right.

 # Major new features